nodejs/wiki-archive/FAQ.md

 ### What is the memory limit on a node process?

-Currently, by default v8 has a memory limit of 512mb on 32-bit systems, and 1gb on 64-bit systems.
-The limit can be raised by setting `--max_old_space_size` to a maximum of ~1024 (~1 GiB) (32-bit) and ~1741 (~1.7GiB) (64-bit), but it is recommended that you split your single process into several workers if you are hitting memory limits.
+Currently, by default v8 has a memory limit of 512MB on 32-bit systems, and 1.4GB on 64-bit systems.
+The limit can be raised by setting `--max_old_space_size` to a maximum of ~1024 (~1 GB) (32-bit) and ~4096 (~4GB) (64-bit), but it is recommended that you split your single process into several workers if you are hitting memory limits.

 ### What are Leap Seconds?
 What impact do they have on applications?